 Jacob van Eyck, 1651.

-LACE (French, dentelle; Spanish, encaje; German, Spitze; Italian, merletto).
+Lace (French, dentelle; Spanish, encaje; German, Spitze; Italian, merletto).
 Lace is a transparent fabric worked with needles, with bobbins, or with crochet hooks, by sewing, knotting, or intertwining threads of various materials including gold, silver, silk, cotton, aloe fibers, and most commonly, linen.

-Memlingfig.
-1 The Virgin and Child between St James and St Dominic (detail)
+fig. 1 The Virgin and Child between St James and St Dominic (detail)

 Hans Memling